Summer Salad Dressing Recipes

 • 2 Tbsp. fresh chopped oregano

 Mix all ingredients in a mason jar and shake.
-Let stand for 2 hours in the fridge before shaking again and using.
+Let it stand for 2 hours in the fridge before shaking again and using.

 This dressing is great with a salad of arugula, walnuts, and tomato wedges.